Vccccc/mynote/books/ostep/ostep.md

 Finally, programs often access persistent storage devices too.
 Such **I/O information** might include a list of the files the process currently has open.

 ### 4.3 Process Creation
-The first thing that the OS must do to run a program is to **load** its code and any static data(e.g., initialievariables
+The first thing that the OS must do to run a program is to **load** its code and any static data(e.g., initialized variables) into memory, into the address space of the process